Artistic and Architectural France Cathedral Tour

 Registration

-Cancellations received in writing at least 120 days before departure will receive a refund less a $450 per person administrative fee.
+Cancellations received in writing at least 120 days before departure will receive a refund less a $500 per person administrative fee.
 Cancellations received less than 120 days before the departure date will not receive a refund.
 If for any reason you are unable to complete the trip, Far Horizons will not reimburse any fees.
 Upon registering for the tour, the purchase of travel protection with both trip cancellation and emergency evacuation is strongly advised.
-Insurance recommended by Far Horizons can be reviewed by clicking HERE.
+Links to recommended insurance policies will be included in the email you receive confirming receipt of your deposit.

 Air Ticketing